grafana/alloy/docs/sources/reference/components/otelcol/otelcol.exporter.loadbalancing.md

 `routing_key` | `string` | Routing strategy for load balancing. | `"traceID"` | no

 The `routing_key` attribute determines how to route signals across endpoints.
 Its value could be one of the following:
-- `"service"`: spans/logs/metrics with the same `service.name` will be exported to the same backend.
+- `"service"`: spans, logs, and metrics with the same `service.name` will be exported to the same backend.
 This is useful when using processors like the span metrics, so all spans for each service are sent to consistent {{< param "PRODUCT_NAME" >}} instances for metric collection.
 Otherwise, metrics for the same services would be sent to different instances, making aggregations inaccurate.
 - `"traceID"`: spans/logs belonging to the same traceID will be exported to the same backend.